bigearsenal/BECollectionView/README.md

     var name: String = ""

     // MARK: - Methods
-    /// The only methods that MUST be inheritted override func createRequest() -> Single<[Recipient]> {
+    /// The only methods that is REQUIRED to be inheritted override func createRequest() -> Single<[Recipient]> {
         guard !name.isEmpty else {return .just([])}
         return nameService